ErfanRasti/arch-setup/docs/05_secure_boot/secure_boot.md

    ```bash
    sbctl enroll-keys -m
    ```
-6. The boot loader is only updated after a reboot in `systemd-boot`, and the `sbctl` pacman hook will therefore not sign the new file.
+6. The boot loader is only updated after a reboot in `systemd-boot`, and the `sbctl` pacman hook won't sign the new file.
 As a workaround, it can be useful to sign the boot loader directly in `/usr/lib/`, as `bootctl` install and update will automatically recognize and copy `.efi.signed` files to the ESP if present, instead of the normal `.efi` file.
    ```bash
    sbctl sign -s -o /usr/lib/systemd/boot/efi/systemd-bootx64.efi.signed /usr/lib/systemd/boot/efi/systemd-bootx64.efi
    ```